EDEN757/crypto_sentiment_analysis/README.md

 1. **Collection Phase**:
    - Every 3 hours (configurable), `run_collector.py` runs.
+   - For each query, a configurable number of articles (default: 2) are fetched and stored.
+   - Each data source (news query, cryptocurrency, index) can have its own custom delay configuration:
+     - News articles can be collected with e.g. 24, 48, or 72 hour delays to accommodate API limitations
+     - Price data can also use delays to ensure synchronization with news data
-   - News articles and price data are fetched and stored with original timestamps.
+   - Articles are always stored with their original publication timestamps to maintain data integrity.
+   - The system collects the most recent articles within the specified delay window.
    - A lock file prevents concurrent execution.

 2. **Analysis Phase**: